samantha202/ChatAppC-/README.md

 # Features
 On this application i implemetended multiples features such as :

-*Login/Register, via a simple text file
+<li>Login/Register, via a simple text file </li>

-*ChatRoom which people can join then discuss together
+<li>ChatRoom which people can join then discuss together </li>

-*ChatRoom Creation, adding some new button in real time to join those new ChatRoom
+<li>ChatRoom Creation, adding some new button in real time to join those new ChatRoom </li>

-*Dm and chat with other users, after adding them in your friendlist
+<li>Dm and chat with other users, after adding them in your friendlist</li>